sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * **Improved:** Various UI elements now fit more neatly on some screens.
 * **Improved:** When an extension's class autoloader can't be registered, the extension in question fails safely.
 * **Improved:** The new-and-improved tooltip generation of TSF 3.0 has been implemented, and improved further upon.
+* **Improved:** Reduced floating operations required on various browser painting operations, for a smoother experience.
 * **Fixed:** When domains mismatch on switching sites, you're now correctly informed again.
 * **Fixed:** Some array to object conversions in the schema packer caused invalid input data from Local SEO not to be parsed through conditions correctly, and caused several PHP warnings instead.
 	* Because the affected condition checking happens through conditional HTML5 input fields and JavaScript for improved UX, this didn't cause unexpected output because the user couldn't save anyway.
 	* No action is required from the user.
 * **Fixed:** When you're requesting for geocoding services too rapidly (e.g. in Local SEO), you're now correctly notified.
-/
-* TODO **Fixed:** Various browser rendering glitches have been ironed out, like changing borders on "missile switch cover"-buttons.
+* **Fixed:** Various browser rendering glitches have been ironed out, like changing borders on "missile switch cover"-buttons.

 * **Updated Extensions:**
 	/